CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 - `id`: New log entry unique identifier
 - `case_id`: Case identifier
 - `action`: Action performed (same as status value)
-- `edit`: Array of edit details, each containing:
+- `edit`: (Optional) Array of edit details, only included if `changed_by` or `change_detail` has value.
+Each containing:
-  - `changed_by`: User who made the change (empty string by default, only populated if action is "Edit" and status matches current case status)
+  - `changed_by`: User who made the change (only populated if action is "Edit" and status matches current case status)
-  - `change_detail`: Detail of the change (empty string by default, only populated if action is "Edit" and status matches current case status)
+  - `change_detail`: Detail of the change (only populated if action is "Edit" and status matches current case status)
-- `notes`: Notes provided in the request body (empty string if not provided)
+- `notes`: Notes/alasan yang wajib diisi ketika mengubah status (always included in change-log response since it's required)
 - `status`: New case status
-- `created_at`: Date and time formatted as "D Month YYYY, HH:MM" (e.g., "8 November 2025, 19:23")
+- `created_at`: Date and time formatted in Indonesian: "D Bulan YYYY, HH:MM" (e.g., "16 Mei 2025, 12:00")

 **Error Responses:**